turbot/steampipe-docs/docs/snapshots/overview.md

 You may create tags on your snapshots.
 Tags can be used to search for and organize snapshots.

-You can create snapshots directly from the Steampipe CLI, however if you with to subsequently modify them (add/remove tags, change visibility) or delete them, you must do so from the Steampipe Cloud console.
-You may access the snapshot list by clicking the **Snapshots** button on the top of your workspace's **Dashboards** page.
+You can create snapshots directly from the Steampipe CLI, however if you with to subsequently [modify]](/docs/cloud/dashboards#managing-snapshots) them (add/remove tags, change visibility) or delete them, you must do so from the Steampipe Cloud console.
+You may [browse the snapshot list](/docs/cloud/dashboards#browsing-snapshots) by clicking the **Snapshots** button on the top of your workspace's **Dashboards** page.